 The KW-26 was robust enough that you could literally give it a bath.
 We had some units in Base Ops on the flight line at Hickam AFB.
 Airplane engines in the 1960’s were filthy and soot would get all over everything.
 Maintenance personnel would take out a complete KW-26 unit and bring it over to the main communications center where we had 80 or so of them.
 They would take out all of the circuit boards, oscillators, relays, pull off the tube shields then pull out all of the tubes.
 They would then hand wash each unit in a large metal tub of warm water with pinolium and then rinse it off in clear water.
 Compressed air was used to blow dry everything.
 The KW-26's would then be reassembled and the next 6 hours would be spent making sure that all was well.
 After that it would be taken back to Base Ops.
 What amazed me was the first time that I saw a machine being washed.
 As far as I know, this was only done to the machines we had at Base Ops (about 4 of them if I am not mistaken) and I never saw one fail to come back up.

 All of my experiences were with the 'B' and 'C' models.
 I was told that there was a D model which was fitted with a 400 Hz power supply for use aboard aircraft.
-I don't know how accurate that information was or if my leg was being pulled.
 I have no way of believing that a KW-26 would or could be used aboard an aircraft but then stranger things have been known to happen!
 The problem would have been the transmission media.
 You would require a two way, hot link, 24/7.
 The KW-26 was not forgiving of line problems! "

 Doug also relates some anecdotes.
 "The KW-26 was chock full of electron tubes.
 There were two 6197 tubes on each AAL board.
 (A 6197 was the industrial version of the 6CL6 power pentode).
 There were probably 12 to 16 AAL's in the equipment but I cannot remember the exact quantity.
 Electron tubes developed intermittent shorts and the slightest vibration would trigger the condition.
 Bad tubes would cause the equipment to alarm out (transmitter) or lose sync (receiver) and the KW-26 would need a reset.
 Each time the transmitter drawer was pulled out and closed for an alarm check, that was an opportunity to discover if any of the tubes had developed intermittent shorts.
 If you shut the drawer and the equipment alarmed out, the practice was to patch to a spare KW-26 then troubleshoot the primary machine.